taotsi/DroneWorld/README.md

 - roll correction for disparity frame
 - sliding-block filter(object detector)
 - thread competition for disparity queue and other queue
-- add necessary opencv libs
+- add necessary opencv libs if needed
-- expose rpc server api
 - pack rpc client api
 - a thread for input process